simajanglekar/Ansible-b1/README.md

 ----------------

-Veriable on the besis of scop
+Veriable on the basis of scope